-This history aligns with the view that, SAGCOT programs took a conventional planning approach in which the technocrats and planners at different levels took the responsibility to plan and implement the program with little or without the views from the local communities on what really matters to their geographical areas termed as the development corridors.
-This view is supported by previous scholarly works who criticized the design, introduction, consultations and decision making processes of SAGCOT which preceded in a top-down manner with high level elite, and political buy-in rather than via broad consultations and inclusive designs (Pauline et.al, 2023; Tanzania Natural Resources Forum (TNRF), 2012; West and Haug, 2017).
+This history aligns with the view that SAGCOT programs took a conventional planning approach in which the technocrats and planners at different levels took the responsibility to plan and implement the program, with little or without the views from the local communities on what really matters to their geographical areas, termed as the development corridors.
+This view is supported by previous scholarly works who criticised the design, introduction, consultations and decision making processes of SAGCOT, which preceded in a top-down manner with high level elite, and political buy-in rather than via broad consultations and inclusive designs (Pauline et.al, 2023; Tanzania Natural Resources Forum (TNRF), 2012; West and Haug, 2017).

-The literature exhibit that the failures of the initial SAGCOT blueprint plan to meet its key performance indicators in different aspects including establishment of small, medium and large agricultural investments in the area is attributable to the exacerbated non-inclusive top-down planning approach.
-Among the weaknesses identified by various evaluators and scholars with regards to attainment of the desired ends of the program, is the failure to accommodate the local communities’ needs and means to realize the contextualized developments.
-SAGCOT has attracted heavy criticism from a number of NGOs, civil society groups, and academics, who viewed it as a vehicle to marginalize smallholder livelihoods, impoverish rural communities, and exploit the environment (Oxfam, 2014).
-This weakness has led to the resistant from the local community on the implementation phase of the program.
-Some of the perceived resistant or narratives with significant relation to this weakness includes;
+The literature exhibits that the failures of the initial SAGCOT blueprint plan to meet its key performance indicators in different aspects, including the establishment of small, medium and large agricultural investments in the area, is attributable to the exacerbated non-inclusive top-down planning approach.
+Among the weaknesses identified by various evaluators and scholars with regard to attainment of the desired ends of the program, is the failure to accommodate the local communities’ needs and means to realise the contextualised developments.
+SAGCOT has attracted heavy criticism from a number of NGOs, civil society groups, and academics, who viewed it as a vehicle to marginalise smallholder livelihoods, impoverish rural communities, and exploit the environment (Oxfam, 2014).
+This weakness has led to resistance from the local community to the implementation phase of the program.
+Some of the perceived resistant or narratives with significant relation to this weakness include;

 Land consolidation and Eviction

-According to Bluwstein et al., (2018), investments in large-scale and commercial agriculture can have serious negative impacts on smallholder farmers, leading to the land alienation of rural population and new manifest of social differentiation.
-Various scholars viewed SAGCOT as possibly the largest land grab in the history of the country as many smallholder farmers are evicted from their land in favor of international companies not (adequately) compensated, and exploited (Chung, 2021; Mdee et al., 2021; Schopp, 2023; Sulle, 2021).
-Concerns of land grabbing in the favorite of large-scale investors within SAGCOT corridors have been highlighted to pose resistance from local farmers and pastoralists, and even failure of the anticipated outcomes of the program (Nelson et al., 2012; West and Haug, 2017; Boudreaux, 2012).
-For instance Sulle (2020) found that, in Songea and Rufiji clusters, there were large-scale land acquisitions which associated with direct or indirect displacement of rural communities.
+According to Bluwstein et al., (2018), investments in large-scale and commercial agriculture can have serious negative impacts on smallholder farmers, leading to the land alienation of the rural population and new manifestation of social differentiation.
+Various scholars viewed SAGCOT as possibly the largest land grab in the history of the country as many smallholder farmers are evicted from their land in favour of international companies not adequately compensated, and exploited (Chung, 2021; Mdee et al., 2021; Schopp, 2023; Sulle, 2021).
+Concerns of land grabbing in the favour of large-scale investors within SAGCOT corridors have been highlighted to pose resistance from local farmers and pastoralists, and even failure of the anticipated outcomes of the program (Nelson et al., 2012; West and Haug, 2017; Boudreaux, 2012).
+For instance, Sulle (2020) found that, in Songea and Rufiji clusters, there were large-scale land acquisitions associated with direct or indirect displacement of rural communities.

-Land ownership and acquisition tension between the local communities and the investors within the corridors not only led to the delay of implementation of the SAGCOT blueprint but also has high negative impacts to local communities.
-Since that the program took a conventional approach as proclaimed, the assumption of available plenty free land was a misconception, without knowing the realities on the ground.
-Most of parts of the land under village authority as per country’s land acts were under customary and traditional land uses rights.
-For instance in Morogoro, the new established Mkulazi estate has blocked grazing routes and this exacerbates land-use conflicts among the pastoralists and other land users.
+Land ownership and acquisition tension between the local communities and the investors within the corridors not only led to the delay of implementation of the SAGCOT blueprint but also has high negative impacts on local communities.
+Since the program took a conventional approach as proclaimed, the assumption of plenty of free land was a misconception, without knowing the realities on the ground.
+Most parts of the land under village authority, as per the country’s land acts, were under customary and traditional land use rights.
+For instance, in Morogoro, the newly established Mkulazi estate has blocked grazing routes, and this exacerbates land-use conflicts among the pastoralists and other land users.

-SAGCOT and smallholder farmer’s realities
+SAGCOT and smallholder farmers’ realities